lucianaburdman/Drone-Data-in-Agricultural-Research/README.md

 ### Find the results [here](https://github.com/lucianaburdman/Drone-Data-in-Agricultural-Research/tree/main/Results)

+## A little bit about me

+Hi there 👋, I’m Luciana

++ I'm a doctor in biology and professional in data science, passionate about statistics and its applications in life science.
++ I am pasionate about learning new tools and collaborating with others to improve my research (for example working on projects like this one!).
++ You may also find me in the [filds](https://noticias.unsam.edu.ar/2017/09/11/investigadoras-del-3ia-relevaron-humedales-en-la-antartida/) (in spanish).

+You may find more information about me on my [LinkedIn](https://www.linkedin.com/in/luciana-burdman-biostatistician/) and feel free to e-mail me at luciana.burdman@gmail.com!

 ## Original data
 The data I work with was not captured by me, nor do I own any credits for it.
 For more information on the original data please refer to: